idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

   - /exercise
 ---

-Physical health is the basis of energy, and thus the source of success.
+Physical health is the basis of energy, and thus the source of success, and a a key [saw to be sharpened](/sharpen-the-saw).
 Physical health is about weight, fitness and sleep.

 ### Weight Yourself